Timtech4u/webhook-express-example/README.md

-# actions-express-example
+# webhook-express-example
 Example for the actions feature on graph.cool.

 ## Getting started
-After [downloading this example](https://github.com/graphcool-examples/actions-express-example/archive/master.zip) please follow these steps.
+After [downloading this example](https://github.com/graphcool-examples/webhook-express-example/archive/master.zip) please follow these steps.

 ### 1. Choose a front end example
 You could try the [React/Relay example app](https://github.com/graphcool-examples/react-relay-todo-example) or the [React/Apollo example app](https://github.com/graphcool-examples/react-apollo-todo-example).
 Finish all the steps from the example you prefer, including installing and running the app.